mistydemeo/metadater/README.md

 TODO / Caveats
 --------------

 - Output is only to YAML right now.
-Spreadsheet support is coming, other formats by request.
+Report generation is coming, other formats by request.
 - By default, the MD5 is hashed for a one-megabyte section beginning 5MB into the file.
 This is *not* a secure method of identifying corruption, and is meant only as a convenience for identifying files in conjunction with filesize.
 This option was chosen because calculating complete hashes for multi-gigabyte videos can take hours, especially if they are on a device with limited read speed such as a network drive.
 - There are no options beyond MD5-related options, but we could add some.
 - The supported extensions are hardcoded right now.
 These should be a configurable option.